machellerogden/joyce/README.md

 ## Usage

 Joyce accepts any type of value.
-If that value happens to be or happens to contain a string which starts with a special prefix, then that string value will be parsed and evaluated within the context of the originally given value.
+If that value happens to have contain the pattern `((.+))` then the inner form of that pattern will be parsed and evaluated within the context of the originally given value.

 ### A Basic Example